Sanil918/SocialCognition_Analysis/README.md

 4. The subtraction analysis between the perceived mental and random interactions for the mental condition resulted in relatively high contrast in a region close to the posterior superior temporal sulcus.
 This is the same region found to be less active for the people having Autism.

-It was an amazing experience from figuring out the research question, to diving into the dataset, reframing the hypothesis as and when we gain new insights.
-Without TA’s and Mentors’ guidance, this project wouldn’t have been possible.
+It was an amazing experience from figuring out the research question, to diving into the dataset, reframing the hypothesis as and when we gain new insights and performing the analysis.

+But, without constant support from NMA, whether it’s TA’s helping hand, Mentors’ guidance or the dataset updates and prompt responses from the Neurostars community, this project and tutorials wouldn’t have possible.